 Designer: George Nelson

 The cross bubble chandelier is a collection of colourful lamps with wonderful spherical contours.
-It is considered the most iconic lamp design series by American modernist design master Nelson, and it has stood the test of time.
+It is regarded as the most iconic lamp design series by American modernist design master Nelson, and it has endured over time.

 This is how the Bubble Pendant came to be: a spherical frame of lightweight steel coated in a smooth translucent covering.
 The lighting is delicate and elegant, with a light and flowing romantic ambiance.